Poison Ivy Rash Stages and Available Treatments

 Over-the-Counter vs Urgent Care Treatments

-Over-the-counter treatments are useful, but they aren’t always enough especially in moderate to severe cases.
+Over-the-counter treatments are useful, but they aren’t always enough, especially in moderate-to-severe cases.
 At +MEDRITE, our providers offer fast, effective relief that may include:

 • Prescription-strength corticosteroids